l2brb/Sp3llsWizard/README.md

 #### Increasing constraint-set cardinality.

 The evaluation method relies on an expansion mechanism that iteratively applies a structured pattern of four soundness-preserving transformation rules to progressively increase the number of nodes and their configuration.
 This leads to a gradual increase in the number of constraints our algorithm needs to initiate.
+Starting from the base Workflow net shown in the left side of the figure, we fix the transition 't1' as a ‘pivot’, i.e. a central point that remains unchanged while the rest of the net is expanded.
+We also fix the two final and initial places, 'p1' and 'p2' respectively, and iteratively apply the expansion mechanism.
+The first rule entails the decomposition of a singular transition into two consecutive transitions, augmenting the sequence of activities within the Workflow.
+We apply this rule twice consecutively in each iteration cycle.
+Having fixed the initial and final places, the second rule in consists of the rewiring of the previous transition group as two parallel execution paths by adding a parallel transition, thus introducing concurrency into the net structure.
+Furthermore, the third rule introduces conditional branching by adding a new transition that creates an alternative path between the initial and final places, 'p1' and 'p2'.
+Finally, the fourth rule adds an iteration structure allowing the group of transitions to be repeated.
+Upon completion of the growth process with the expansion mechanism in the specified order, we execute the algorithm, record the results, and initiate a new expansion iteration.
+Throughout this process, we maintained the transition 't1' and reassigned the place names 'p1' and 'p2' to the two places contiguous to 't1'.
+We applied the set of rules throughout \num{1000} iterations, results are available in [performance](https://github.com/l2brb/Sp3llsWizard/tree/main/evaluation/d_contraints).

 ![cardinality](cardinality.png)

 #### Increasing constraint formula size